 • Naoshima: This island, filled with indoor and outdoor art installations, serves as the Setouchi Triennale’s principle venue.

 • Architecture: Tour the Tadao Ando-designed Benesse House Museum, described as “a rare site where nature, art, and architecture come together.”

 Arrive at the Tokyo International Airport and meet your guide for a private transfer to the hotel.
-The Mandarin Oriental will be your home base in downtown Tokyo for the first and second nights; it is renowned for its chic, technology-forward style and top-class spa.
-We recommend settling in with a massage followed by a gourmet meal at one of the hotel’s numerous restaurants and bars.
+We recommend settling in with a massage followed by a gourmet meal at one of your hotel’s numerous restaurants and bars.

 The first full day of touring will include visits to some of Tokyo’s leading contemporary art galleries.
 In addition to the aforementioned teamLab Borderless gallery, which is a digital art museum displaying more than 50 artworks intermeshed as one in a single space, you’ll have the opportunity to tour galleries such as SCAI the Bathhouse, the Tomio Koyama Gallery, and the Yayoi Kusama Museum.
 The first of these, SCAI the Bathhouse, is centered on an ethos of supporting artists’ commitments to public spaces and generating new audiences.
 The gallery itself is housed within a stately old bathhouse with 200 years of history, and it has featured works by many renowned artists, including Anish Kapoor, Lee Ufan, and Bosco Sodi.